lvgl/lvgl/docs/intro/index.md

 We use [GitHub issues](https://github.com/lvgl/lvgl/issues) for development related discussion.
 You should use them only if your question or issue is tightly related to the development of the library.

+Before posting a question, please ready this FAQ section as you might find answer to your issue here too.

 ### Is my MCU/hardware supported?
 Every MCU which is capable of driving a display via parallel port, SPI, RGB interface or anything else and fulfills the [Requirements](#requirements) is supported by LVGL.